dharini-bala/digital-inclusion/index.md

 - EldersOnline: A System that Leverages Intergenerational Learning to Improve Older Adult Digital Literacy and Social Connectedness (Yusuf Farag, MSc dissertation, 2022-23)
 - EldersOnline: A High-Fidelity Figma Prototype for Improving the Digital Literacy of Older Adults (Gopichand Narra, MSc dissertation, 2022-23)
 - Reducing the Digital Exclusion of Older Adults with a Focus on the Transport Domain (Jodie Williamson, MSci dissertation, 2023-24)
-- Creating and Evaluating Resources to Increase Digital Literacy in Older Adults (Sarah Leidich, MSc dissertation, 2023-24) - current
+- Creating and Evaluating Resources to Increase Digital Literacy in Older Adults (Sarah Leidich, MSc dissertation, 2023-24)
-- The Use of Metaphors and Mind Mapping in Improving the Digital Literacy of Older Adults (Meredith Kellenberger, MSc dissertation, 2023-24) - current
+- The Use of Metaphors and Mind Mapping in Improving the Digital Literacy of Older Adults (Meredith Kellenberger, MSc dissertation, 2023-24)
-- A Software Platform to Support Digital Literacy Research (Phattaradhorn Keeratavanithsathain, MSc dissertation, 2023-24) - current
+- A Software Platform to Support Digital Literacy Research (Phattaradhorn Keeratavanithsathain, MSc dissertation, 2023-24)

 ## Publications
+- Farag, Y., Narra, G., Balasubramaniam, D., & Boyd, K. M. (2025).
+EldersOnline: An Inclusive Platform that Leverages Intergenerational Learning to Improve the Digital Literacy and Social Connectedness of Older Adults.
+Accepted by: Communications in Computer and Information Science, Springer (Expected publication date: February 2025).
 - Balasubramaniam, D., Williamson, J., Farag, Y., Narra, G., & Boyd, K. M. (2024).
 Towards a deeper understanding of the challenges in digital technology adoption by older adults.
 Presented at the British Society of Gerontology 53rd Annual Conference, Newcastle, UK.
-(July 2024)
 - Farag, Y., Narra, G., Balasubramaniam, D., & Boyd, K. M. (2024).
 Improving the Digital Literacy and Social Participation of Older Adults: An Inclusive Platform that Fosters Intergenerational Learning.
 In Proceedings of the 10th International Conference on Information and Communication Technologies for Ageing Well and e-Health - ICT4AWE.
 SciTePress. pages 47-58.
 DOI: 10.5220/0012623400003699.
 - Vaswani, M., Balasubramaniam, D., & Boyd, K. M. (2023).
 A novel approach to improving the digital literacy of older adults.
 In 2023 IEEE/ACM 45th International Conference on Software Engineering: Software Engineering in Society (ICSE-SEIS) (pp. ).
 IEEE/ACM International Conference on Software Engineering: Software Engineering in Society.
 IEEE Computer Society. pages 169-174.
 DOI: 10.1109/icse-seis58686.2023.00023.